-Minimum lot size 1000m 2 Minimum frontage 20m
+Minimum lot size 1000m2 Minimum frontage 20m

 Maximum plot ratio 4:1

-8 : 1 for buildings located in Sub-area 4.53
+8. 1 for buildings located in Sub-Area 4.53

-Maximum height building Podium 4 storeys.
+Maximum building Podium 4 sto oreys.

-noigni Total 23 store eys.
+height Total 23 store eys.

-Taller buildin located in Su g heights are envisaged for buildings lb-area 4 54 .
+Taller building heights are envisaged for buildings located in Sub-Area 4 54 .

-hts not to exceed height in metres as ap 8 - Building heights.
+0 0 hts not to exceed height in metres as ap 8 - Building Heights.

 Building li veability Habitable rooms are required to have an openable window in an external wall that is located and sized to provide access to natural light and ensure natural ventilation.

-Building envelope Minimum street frontage Ground level 4m excluding awnings.
+Building envelope 4m excluding awnings.

-setback Up to 4 1m to a balcony.
+frontage setback Up to 4 1m to a balcony.

 storeys 4m to an external wall.

 Above 4 storeys 6m.

 Minimum Up to 4 0m to a boundary wall.

 side setback storeys 6m to a habitable room.

-53 As shown on Map 9: Zones
+53 As shown on Map 8: Zones